What’s a sausagetarian?

 If you’re a food writer, you must review restaurants.
 How cool!

-I really do get the most satisfaction from cooking at home and sitting down to a simple meal with family and friends, or even by myself, with the jazz station and a volume of Time-Life’s Foods of the World to keep me company.
+I really do get the most satisfaction from cooking at home and sitting down to a simple meal with family and friends, or even by myself, with a crossword puzzle to keep me company.